Systematic Review of Tools and Approaches for Evaluating the Transferability of Health Technology Assessments Across Different Jurisdictions

 Methods

 The systematic review included studies that introduced tools, methods, and frameworks for transferability of HTA information across jurisdictions.
-Databases such as MEDLINE, EMBASE, Cochrane Library, Epistemonikos, Web of Sciences, health economic database, Scopus, and Google-Scholar were searched, along with relevant bibliographies.
+Databases such as MEDLINE, EMBASE, Cochrane Library, Epistemonikos, Web of Science, health economic database, Scopus, and Google Scholar were searched, along with relevant bibliographies.
 The data was extracted and synthesized using both tabulation and narrative approaches.
 The evaluation of the tools involved assessing various criteria, such as user-friendliness, efficiency in screening, and considerations regarding transferability factors.

 Results